December 08, 2025

 Looking ahead, Ambuja Foundation remains committed to strengthening training across all programmes — from cancer screening and mental health to agriculture and water.
 At the heart of this commitment is the belief that training is not a one-off event but a continuous investment in people.
 When frontline workers gain skills and confidence, they become catalysts for change in their own villages.

-As Vinayak emphasises, “Capacity building doesn’t end with a workshop.
+Dr. Vinayak Sonawane is the Associate Director - Health at Ambuja Foundation.
+“Capacity building doesn’t end with a workshop.
 It’s the repeated touchpoints and steady handholding that help frontline workers build the confidence and clarity to drive true change.”

 Tags: Health